YogirajDAhirrao/HungryBud/README.md

 ---

 Do you want me to **draw a microservices architecture diagram** for this Food Order System, or should I give you a **code skeleton for one service (like Order Service)** to make it concrete?

+## NOTES:
+Api  gate way will add userId and userType to req headers